kragen/derctuo/markdown/hierarchical-state-space-learning.md

 can be applied to learn more general system behaviors.

-While you could in theory apply this sort of approach to any black-box system at all, it won't work very well for extremely nonlinear systems like flip-flops.
+While you could in theory apply this sort of approach to any black-box system at all, it won’t work very well for extremely nonlinear systems like flip-flops.
 For things like that, a hidden Markov model is probably a better sort of model, and that also has efficient algorithms for learning it; you can combine the two models by having